tacocode/wp-attachment-export/readme.txt

 == Changelog ==

+= 0.2.2 =
+* Improvements related to plugin development with Git/Github

 = 0.2.1 =
 * Added 'Export' link beside the activate/deactivate links on the Plugins page
 * Minor code comments